 Administrative Matters.
 The trustee is required to keep or have kept complete and accurate books of the trust.
 These books will be maintained for financial reporting and tax purposes on an accrual basis and the fiscal year of the trust will be the calendar year.
 The trustee will file, if applicable, a partnership information return on IRS Form 1065 with the IRS for each taxable year of the trust and will report each certificateholder's accruals of guaranteed payments and allocable share of items of trust income and expense to certificateholders and the IRS on Schedule K-1.
-The trust will provide the Schedule K-1 information to nominees that fail to provide the trust with the information statement described below and these nominees will be required to forward such information to the beneficial owners of the certificates.
+The trust will provide the Schedule K-1 information to nominees that fail to provide the trust with the information to the beneficial owners of the certificates.
 Generally, you must file tax returns that are consistent with the information return filed by the trust or be subject to penalties unless you notify the IRS of all inconsistencies.